krd-consulting/ncn-civi-zoom/README.md

 ### Add to Zoom
 Must be paired with an `Event Participant` trigger.

-This action takes the Zoom Webinar ID from an event where a participant has just been added.
-In NCN's case, the Zoom Webinar ID is in the Custom Field Id which is entered in the Zoom Settings Page.
+This action takes the Zoom Webinar/Meeting ID from an event where a participant has just been added.
+In NCN's case, the Custom fields of Zoom Webinar ID and Zoom Meeting ID are selected in the Zoom Settings Page.